High-Order Schemes for Hyperbolic Conservation Laws Using Young Measures: Numerical Examples

 subject to the free boundary conditions imposed in the computational domain $[-1,1]$.
-In Figure \ref{fig9a}, we plot the support of the YM at the initial time.
+In Figure \ref{fig9a}, we plot the support of the Young measures at the initial time.

 We compute the numerical results until the final time $t=0.25$ by the studied 1-, 2-, and 5-Order schemes on the uniform mesh with $N_x=100$ and $N_\xi=1$.
-The phase space is confined to the interval $u \in [-2, 2]$ and is uniformly discretizated into $N_u = 100$ equidistant cells.
-The obtained numerical results are presented in Figure \ref{fig9b}, where one can clearly see that the measure with non-atomic support can be captured by out linear programming algorithm if we choose $\lambda_F\neq 1$, and in contrast to Example 1, the support of the YM solution is distributed rather than concentrated.
+The phase space is confined to the interval $u \in [-2, 2]$ and is uniformly discretized into $N_u = 100$ equidistant cells.
+The obtained numerical results are presented in Figure \ref{fig9b}, where one can clearly see that the measure with non-atomic support can be captured by the linear-programming algorithm if we choose $\lambda_F<1$, and in contrast to Example 1, the support of the Young-measure solution is distributed rather than concentrated.
 At the same time, the use of higher-order schemes yields a significantly sharper resolution.